JackHamer09/double-zero/environments/README.md

 # Environments

-In this folder there are a few simple configurations to try Double Zero in a local environment, but in a close to production state.
+In this folder there are a few simple configurations to try ZKsync Prividium in a local environment, but in a close to production state.

 ### Proxy mode